Advertisement

 New partnership offers school districts resources, camaraderie in bolstering student data privacy practices

 Linnette Attai, project director at CoSN for student data privacy initiatives, oversees the TLE State Partnership Program.
-She told StateScoop the new program assesses the maturity of school districts’ privacy practices against 25 requirements across five practice areas: leadership, business practices, data security, professional development and classroom practices.
+She told StateScoop the new program assesses the maturity of school districts’ privacy practices against the 25 requirements of the TLE program across five practice areas: leadership, business practices, data security, professional development and classroom practices.
 From the assessment, CoSN provides districts comparisons of these results to the aggregated results of TLE Seal recipients.
 CoSN offers resources that are ready-made for its districts, providing guidance to improve their top three areas of weakness.

 Privacy’s pulse